Tokyo Disneyland with a Toddler: Tips and Ride Reviews

 Enchanted Tale of Beauty and the Beast

 This is a brand-new attraction that opened in 2020.
 The castle from the outside is gorgeous and it’s fun to look at everything inside while you wait.
-There was no line for the ride when we went at around 3 PM but in the morning there were many people waiting.
-You also need an Entry Request to ride this attraction.
+There was no line for the ride when we went at around 3 PM but in the morning many people were waiting.

 Parent Fun Factor: ★★★★★

-3 YO Toddler Fun Factor: N/A (we couldn’t go on the ride because there was a 2 hour wait time and there was no way we were going to make our toddler wait that long)
+3 YO Toddler Fun Factor: N/A (We couldn’t go on the ride because there was a 2-hour wait time and there was no way we were going to make our toddler wait that long.
+We could have paid for Premier Access for a designated entry time but when I decided to give in and open my wallet, they were sold out.)

 In Toontown